How to find every company in your total addressable market in the UK

 How do I build a TAM for a B2B product that sells across multiple sectors?

-For horizontal products, the most reliable approach is to define your TAM by company characteristics (revenue band, headcount range, growth trajectory, director profile) rather than by sector.
-Sector-based TAM analysis will always undercount your market when your best customers are spread across many industries.
-Start with a plain-language description of your ideal customer, use the Companies House dataset to find companies matching those financial and structural characteristics, and layer in job posting signals to identify companies whose hiring patterns match your buyer profile.
+For horizontal products, define your TAM by company characteristics (revenue band, headcount range, growth trajectory, director profile) rather than by sector.
+Start with a plain-language description of your ideal customer and use the Companies House dataset to find companies matching those financial and structural characteristics.

 About the author